Uniform bounds for norms of sums of independent random functions: Uniform bounds for norms of regression-type processes

 \subsection{Probability bounds for fixed weight function}

-We consider two types of moment conditions on the distribution of $\e$. \begin{assE} The distribution of $\e$ is symmetric, and one of the following two conditions is fulfilled \begin{itemize} \item[{\rm (E1)}] there exist constants $\alpha>0$, $v>0$ and $b>0$ such that
+We consider two types of moment conditions on the distribution of $\e$. \begin{assE} The distribution of $\e$ is symmetric, and one of the following two conditions is fulfilled: \begin{enumerate}[(E2)] \item[(E1)]\hypertarget{assE1} there exist constants $\alpha>0$, $v>0$ and $b>0$ such that